DC Comics rating system

 The DC Comics rating system is a system for rating the content of comic books used by DC Comics.
 In 2011, DC Comics withdrew from the Comics Code Authority and implemented an independent rating system.
-Rather than replicating the system used by Marvel Comics, DC Comics' system resembles video game ratings, specifically the ESRB.
+Rather than replicating the rating system used by Marvel Comics, DC Comics' system resembles video game ratings, specifically the ESRB.
 A few months later, Image Comics implemented a similar rating system.

 System

 The DC Comics Rating System assigns each comic book one of the following ratings: